josecleiton/icalendar_dart/README.md

 **Note:** Non-standard Parameters/Properties/Components (ie: x-\* named things) and IANA-Token based names do not have first class support at the moment.
 Feel free to submit an MR or extend one of the abstract classes within your project to support your usecase.

+Wrote this in 2 days.
+Deserialization was rushed but is pretty solid overall.

 ICalendar RFC: https://www.ietf.org/rfc/rfc2445.txt

 ---